 Where do Blue Jays Live?

 Blue Jays are a resident species of the forests of eastern North America.
 In the last 50 years, Blue Jays have expanded far beyond their original range.
 Check out the Blue Jay range map and range expansion graphic below.
+Basically, if you live east of the Rocky Mountains, you can have Blue Jays in your area in the appropriate habitat.

 Blue Jay Range Map